ugeneunipro/docs/content/download-and-installation/system-requirements.md

 # System Requirements

-#### **Operating system**
+#### **Operating System**

-Since v.
-34, 64-bit versions of the operating systems are supported only:
+Starting from version 34, only 64-bit versions of the following operating systems are supported:

 *   Windows 8+
 *   macOS 10.7+
 *   Linux

-Note that some external tools may be available only on particular operating systems, see details in the "[Data Analysis Tools](data-analysis-tools)" chapter of the manual.
+Please note that some external tools may only be available on specific operating systems.
+For more details, refer to the "[Data Analysis Tools](data-analysis-tools)" chapter of the manual.

-For older packages, if required, see [http://ugene.net/download-all.html](http://ugene.net/download-all.html).
+For older packages, if needed, visit [http://ugene.net/download-all.html](http://ugene.net/download-all.html).

 #### **RAM**

-512 Mb RAM is required.
-At least 2 Gb RAM is recommended.
+A minimum of 512 MB of RAM is required.
+At least 2 GB of RAM is recommended for optimal performance.

-#### **Disk space**
+#### **Disk Space**

-The minimum required disk space depends on the installed UGENE components.
-At least 1 Gb is recommended.
-For installing all components, including NGS modules for ChIP-seq and metagenomic data processing, about 250Gb is required.
+The minimum required disk space depends on the UGENE components installed.
+At least 1 GB is recommended.
+To install all components, including NGS modules for ChIP-seq and metagenomic data processing, approximately 250 GB is required.

 #### **Display**

-It is recommended to set the screen resolution to 1280 x 720 or greater.
+A screen resolution of 1280 x 720 or greater is recommended.

 #### **Internet**

-Internet connection is required for a few tasks like loading data from online databases.
+An internet connection is required for certain tasks, such as loading data from online databases.

-UGENE takes care to use the capabilities of your system: the more RAM and cores you have, the more quickly you'll get results of your calculations.
+UGENE leverages your system's capabilities: the more RAM and cores available, the faster you will obtain the results of your calculations.